doublezz10/doublezz10/README.md

 - Hi, I’m Zach Zeisler.

-- I'm a third-year PhD Candidate in Neuroscience at the Icahn School of Medicine at Mount Sinai.
+- I'm a fourth-year PhD Candidate in Neuroscience at the Icahn School of Medicine at Mount Sinai.

 - I’m interested in applying modern data science techniques to neuroscience research.